 Display: 8.4 inch 2560 x 1600 IPS LCD | Battery: 4850mah | RAM and Storage: 3GB + 16GB or 4GB + 64GB | MicroSD card slot: Yes

 Lenovo brings some attention back to the budget region of Android tablets.
-Their Tab 4 plus has a premium design and look to it.
+Their Tab 4 plus has a premium design and looks to it.
 It’s also a decent performer for some lightweight gaming.
 The screen is a small 8 inches but looks fine for media consumption.
 Although this isn’t the most exciting tablet available today, it is still an excellent buy, especially at that low price.

 Lenovo brings incredible build quality and industrial design to the budget sector.
 The back is a single glass sheet surrounded by aluminum sides.
 The tablet has a premium feel to it.
-The screen on here is a fairly low resolution at 1920 x 1200.
+The screen here is a fairly low resolution at 1920 x 1200.
 The panel is IPS and while it’s decent enough for everyday use it’s nothing impressive.

 The Snapdragon 625 in this slate makes it a very capable performer at a low price point.
-It can run most games at medium settings although the 3GB of RAM is a bit of bottleneck, especially in multitasking.
+It can run most games on medium settings although the 3GB of RAM is a bit of a bottleneck, especially in multitasking.
 It also has surprisingly decent speakers.
 Although the battery capacity may seem a bit low at 4,850mah, it’s perfectly fine for the small low-res display paired with the efficient chipset which has low power consumption.

-Overall, the Tab 4 plus is a pretty good tablet at a low price point.
+Overall, the Tab 4 Plus is a pretty good tablet at a low price point.
 It doesn’t have any innovative or interesting features for gaming but it does not get better than this in the budget section of tablets.
 It also comes in a 4GB RAM variant for better multitasking.